irena-flextool/flextool/docs/reference.md

 ### Properties of unit--inputNode and unit--outputNode relationships

 - `is_non_synchronous` - Chooses whether the unit is synchronously connected to this node.
-- `coefficient` - [factor] Coefficient to scale the output from a unit to a particular node.
+- `coefficient` - [factor] Coefficient to scale the output from a unit to a particular node or the input from a node.
 Can be used e.g. to change unit of measurement or to remove the flow by using zero as the coefficient (the flow variable can still be used in user constraints).
+Note that in the case of unit--outputNode the `coefficient` affects *after* the capacity and the other unit constraints.
 Constant.
 - `other_operational_cost` - [CUR/MWh] Other operational variable costs for energy flows.
 Constant or time.
 - `inertia_constant` - [MWs/MW] Inertia constant for a synchronously connected unit to this node.
 Constant.
 - `ramp_method` - Choice of ramp method. 'ramp_limit' poses a limit on the speed of ramp. 'ramp_cost' poses a cost on ramping the flow (NOT FUNCTIONAL AS OF 19.3.2023).